History of AEK Athens F.C.: 2016–17 season

-Manolo Jimenez, returned after 6 years at the bench of the club.
-AEK proceeded with the loan of Sergio Araujo.
-With Jimenez, AEK improved their performances managed to cover the lost ground, finishing the championship at the fourth place and advanced to the play-offs.
-In the Cup, AEK reached the semi-finals, where they faced Olympiacos and got a 1–2 away win, with the rematch at home becoming a thriller game after the red and whites took the lead, in a match that ended with Almeida playing as the goalkeeper in stoppage time, after the suspension of Anestis with AEK taking the qualification on away goals.
-In the final, AEK faced PAOK at Panthessaliko Stadium, where wild incidents between the ultras of the teams took place.
+In the Cup, AEK reached the semi-finals, where they faced Olympiacos and won 2–1 away, with the rematch at home becoming a thriller after the red and whites took the lead, in a match that ended with Almeida playing as goalkeeper in the stoppage time, with AEK advancing on away goals.
+In the final, AEK faced PAOK at Panthessaliko Stadium, where wild incidents between the ultras of the clubs took place.
 In the match, AEK were defeated by 2–1, with PAOK scoring the final goal from an offside position and lost the trophy.
-In the play-offs, AEK secured the first place in final matchday that led to the Champions League of the next season, finishing second in the league.
+In the play-offs, AEK secured first place on the final matchday, which led to qualification for the Champions League the following season.